dewaldsch/Set-Streamer-Stuff/README.md

 This is a LioranBoard 2 Buttons each of the the Set tags just

-need to be copied and pasted and only a few things need to be
+need to be copied and pasted and only a few things need to

-changed to work dor your stream
+be changed to work dor your stream go into the commands or

+the buttons each btton wherever you see the word "USERNAME"

+you have to input your twitch name